-For example, the following command starts a Kwave and opens all sounds of the KDE window manager, each in a new window:
+For example, the following command starts a Kwave and opens all sounds of the KDE window manager, each in a new window or sub window:

 In addition to a list of files, you can specify a list of